Education

 Top 7 best business schools in the Philippine

-To help you make an informed decision, we have compiled a list of the 7 best business schools in the Philippines, courtesy of Lofty Scholars.
-Each school on this list offers a quality education, and we hope that it will assist you in making the right choice for your academic journey.
+To help you choose wisely, I’ve put together a list of the 7 best business schools in the Philippines, thanks to Lofty Scholars.
+Each of these schools provides a good education, and I hope it helps you decide where to go for your studies.

 1. Ateneo de Manila University

-Ateneo de Manila University’s Graduate School of Business strives to be a premier educational institution for management studies in the Asia-Pacific region.
-The school is committed to producing professional and ethical business leaders who are dedicated to nation-building.
+Ateneo de Manila University’s Graduate School of Business wants to be a top place for learning about business in the Asia-Pacific area.
+They want to train good and honest business leaders who want to help their country.

-Its programs uphold a tradition of service and maintain a high standard of academic excellence to assist business practitioners in achieving their full potential and growth.
-The institution offers a variety of programs, including the Standard MBA program, Middle Managers MBA program, accelerated Ateneo-Regis MBA program, specialized Health MBA program, and Masters in Entrepreneurship program.
+These programs follow a tradition of helping others and keeping a high level of education to support business people in reaching their full potential and growing.
+The school offers various programs like the Standard MBA, Middle Managers MBA, fast Ateneo-Regis MBA, special Health MBA, and Masters in Entrepreneurship program.

 2. De La Salle University

-De La Salle University (DLSU) is a private Catholic coeducational research university located in Taft Avenue, Malate, Manila, Philippines.
-The Institute of the Brothers of the Christian Schools operates and manages DLSU.
-It is also known as Pamantasang De La Salle or Unibersidad ng De La Salle.
-Established in 1911 as the De La Salle College (DLSC) on Nozaleda Street, Paco, Manila, it is the first De La Salle school in the Philippines.
-DLSU is recognized as one of the top business schools in the Philippines.
+De La Salle University (DLSU) is a private Catholic research university in Manila, Philippines.
+It’s also called Pamantasang De La Salle or Unibersidad ng De La Salle.
+It started in 1911 as De La Salle College (DLSC) in Paco, Manila, and it was the first De La Salle school in the Philippines.
+DLSU is known for having one of the best business schools in the country.

-The AACSB accredits La Salle’s School of Business, which places it among the top five percent of business schools worldwide.
-Upon graduation from La Salle, you will be a highly regarded business professional in the global market.
+The AACSB approves La Salle’s School of Business, which means it’s among the top five percent of business schools in the world.
+When you finish your studies at La Salle, you’ll be a respected business professional in the global job market.

 3. University of Santo Tomas

-The University of Santo Tomas Graduate School is a highly regarded graduate school of the University of Santo Tomas, which is the oldest and largest Catholic university in Manila, Philippines.
-The UST Graduate School is renowned for its excellence in business education, and it is widely recognized as one of the best business schools in the Philippines.
+The University of Santo Tomas Graduate School is a respected part of the University of Santo Tomas, which is the oldest and biggest Catholic university in Manila, Philippines.
+The UST Graduate School is well-known for being excellent at teaching business, and it’s thought of as one of the best business schools in the Philippines.

 4. Lyceum of the Philippines University

-Lyceum of the Philippines University (LPU) is a private university located in the historic district of Intramuros in the City of Manila, Philippines.
-The university was founded in 1952 by Dr. José P. Laurel, who was the third president of the Republic of the Philippines.
+Lyceum of the Philippines University (LPU) is a private university in the historic area of Intramuros, Manila, Philippines.
+It was started in 1952 by Dr. José P. Laurel, who was once the third president of the Philippines.

 5. Silliman University

-The Silliman University College of Business Administration is one of the colleges of Silliman University, a private research university located in Dumaguete City, Negros Oriental, Philippines.
-The College was established in 1938, the same year Silliman acquired university status.
-Initially, the College offered courses in accounting, secretarial practices, and economics.
-Over time, the College expanded its course offerings to include additional programs and made various modifications to its organizational structure.
+The Silliman University College of Business Administration is one part of Silliman University, which is a private research university in Dumaguete City, Philippines.
+This College started in 1938, the same year when Silliman became a university.
+In the beginning, the College taught subjects like accounting, secretarial work, and economics.
+As time passed, they added more programs and changed how things were organized.

 6. University of San Carlos School of Business and Economics

-The University of San Carlos, commonly known as USC or San Carlos, is a Catholic research institution offering basic and higher education.
-It has been administered by the Philippine Southern Province of the Society of the Divine Word (SVD) missionaries in Cebu City, Philippines since 1935.
+The University of San Carlos, often called USC or San Carlos, is a Catholic research school that teaches students at different levels.
+It’s been run by the Philippine Southern Province of the Society of the Divine Word (SVD) missionaries in Cebu City, Philippines since 1935.

 7. Miriam College

-In addition to highlighting the best business schools in the Philippines, it’s worth noting that Canada and Georgia also boast top-tier business schools that are renowned for their exceptional programs and faculty.
+Apart from mentioning the top business schools in the Philippines, it’s important to know that Canada and Georgia also have excellent business schools known for their outstanding programs and teachers.

 Leave a Reply